diego-lutke/golang-playground/README.md

 ## go docs
 `go install golang.org/x/tools/cmd/godoc@latest`

+## environment variables
+`export GOPATH=~/go`
+`export PATH=$PATH:$GOPATH/bin`

 ## workspace preparation

+Create a directory for your Go project inside the src directory:
+`mkdir -p ~/go/src/github.com/yourusername/yourproject`

 In your repo root directory, make a new file called `go.mod` (this file manages the project dependencies).
 In the repo folter, run:
 `go mod init example.com/myproject`

+## indentation
+The recommended indentation is to use tabs instead of spaces.

 ## formatter
 `gofmt -w <filename>.go  # -w option updates the file(s) in place`